 - Pain and suffering

 - Physical impairment

 - Loss of enjoyment of life

-Learn More: How to Calculate the Value of Case
+Learn More: How to Calculate the Value of Your Case

 Having an attorney is in your best interest.
 Dog bite injuries are very common, but the legal process to recover compensation can be challenging.
 If you choose to represent yourself, there is very little chance you will get the compensation you are seeking.

-Zinda Law Group has an experienced group of New Mexico attorneys that may fight tirelessly to make sure you are being treated fairly.
+Zinda Law Group has an experienced group of New Mexico attorneys who may fight tirelessly to ensure you are treated fairly.
 We work on a contingency fee basis.
 This means you don’t owe us anything unless we win your case.
 That’s our No Win, No Fee Guarantee.